Securing a VPS

 OVHcloud is providing you with services for which you are responsible, with regard to their configuration and security.
 Since we have no administrative access to your devices, it is your responsibility to manage the software and to ensure they function correctly.

 This guide is designed to help you with the most common tasks.
-Nevertheless, we recommend that you contact a specialised service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.
+Nevertheless, we recommend that you contact a specialist service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.

 Bear in mind that this is a general guide based on an Ubuntu server OS.
 Some commands need to be adapted to the distribution or operating system you are using and some tips will advise you to use third-party tools.
 Please refer to the official documentation for these applications if you require assistance.